mimblewimble/grin/doc/grin4bitcoiners.md

 Grin transactions are private in ways that Bitcoin’s transparent UTXO model is not.
 Three properties matter most:

-1. **No addresses.** Outputs are one-shot curve points.
-There is no reusable “payment address” that links payments over time.
+1. **No on-chain addresses.** Outputs are one-shot curve points.
+There is no reusable on-chain “payment address” (no Bitcoin-style address or scriptPubKey reuse) that links payments over time.
+Wallets may still use an *off-chain* contact handle for interaction—for example a slatepack address, Tor onion, or account public key—but that identifier never appears on the chain as a field tying outputs together.
 2. **No amounts.** Every transaction uses confidential transactions (CT).
-Amounts sit inside Pedersen commitments with range proofs, so outsiders cannot read transfer values.
+Amounts sit inside [Pedersen commitments](intro.md#balance) with [range proofs](intro.md#range-proofs) (Grin uses [Bulletproofs](https://eprint.iacr.org/2017/1066.pdf)), so outsiders cannot read transfer values.
 3. **Cut-through and aggregation.** When an output is spent, Mimblewimble can remove the spent input/output pair from the long-term chain state.
 Inside a block, many transactions are merged into one aggregate set of inputs, outputs, and kernels, so a confirmed block does not look like a list of labeled payments.

 Because of (1) and (2), unspent outputs and kernels all look like random-looking data unless you participated in building them.
 Nodes can still verify that no money was created out of thin air by checking that commitments balance (homomorphic structure) and that range proofs and signatures are valid.